MAECProject/maec5-docs/source/index.html.md

 ## Observable Objects

-> Observable Object example - illustrates the capture of a STIX Network Traffic Object and an associated IPv4 Address Object.
+> Observable Object - illustrates the capture of a STIX Network Traffic Object and an associated IPv4 Address Object.

 ```json
 {